Google favours websites in its search engine results that it considers technically high-quality.

 Elements with a background image

-Any block-level element containing text directly or within inline elements.
+Any block level element containing text directly or in inline elements.

-An image carousel the size of Vantaa with 26 images that are not lazy-loaded.
+A carousel of Vantaa-sized proportions with 26 images that are not lazy loaded.

 A Titanic and Ben Hur mash-up as the site’s hero video.